-While traditional global rankings focus mainly on 400-500 of the world’s research universities (only about 2-3% of the world’s higher education institutions), U-Multirank covers a far broader range including small specialised colleges, art and music academies, technical universities, agricultural universities, universities of applied sciences as well as comprehensive research universities and others.
+While traditional global rankings focus mainly on 400-500 of the world’s research universities (only about 2-3 per cent of the world’s higher education institutions), U-Multirank covers a far broader range including small, specialised colleges, art and music academies, technical universities, agricultural universities, universities of applied sciences as well as comprehensive research universities and others.

-U-Multirank publishes a quarterly e-newsletter, at www.umultirank.org.
-To register, visit our website and click on “Stay in touch”.
+U-Multirank publishes regularly scheduled news mailings.
+To register, click here.
 Interested parties can also follow U-Multirank on Facebook, Twitter, Instagram and YouTube.

-Journalists and media organisations can send an email to email@example.com requesting to be added to the media contact list.
+Journalists and media organisations are welcome to direct any queries to firstname.lastname@example.org requesting to be added to the media contact list.

-Universities that participated in the 2017 ranking do not have to re-register for 2018 as they will be contacted directly by the U-Multirank team.
+Universities that participated in the previous ranking do not have to re-register for the next year as they will be contacted directly by the U-Multirank team.

 Gaps might occur in the data for one of two reasons and U-Multirank uses two different symbols to indicate the reason for any gap.

-The second type of gap is marked with an ‘X’, which means that the indicator in question can’t be applied to the institution.
-For example, a university that offers only bachelors and masters degrees would not be able to provide data about a PhD programme.
+The second type of gap is shown by an ‘X’, which means that the indicator in question can’t be applied to the institution.
+For instance, a university that offers only bachelors and master’s degrees would not be able to provide data about a PhD programme.
 They don’t have one.

-Whenever publicly available bibliometric and patent data are applicable, then U-Multirank uses them.
+Whenever publicly available data are applicable, then U-Multirank uses them.
 In addition to this, most universities have also provided additional self-reported data.
 Some universities, however, haven’t provided data and so only their publicly available data is shown.
-Obviously that can mean gaps across several indicators for those universities.
+Obviously, that can mean gaps across several indicators for those universities.

 If you represent a university that has not provided data to fill these gaps – or perhaps one that does not yet feature at all in U-Multirank – then you are kindly invited to register to participate in the next data collection round.

-The freely accessible U-Multirank web tool offers five main channels for users to explore and personalize the rankings, each opening up a world of possible ways of comparing universities.
+The freely accessible U-Multirank web tool (www.umultirank.org) offers four main channels for users to explore and personalise the rankings, each opening up a world of possible ways of comparing universities.

 The ‘For students’ channel has been specially designed to meet the needs of students who want to compare study programmes or universities of their choice.
-It has a special focus on teaching and learning and uses the responses of more than 100,000 current students at participating universities worldwide in a global student survey exclusive to U-Multirank.
+This track offers students the opportunity to find their best matching university, with a special focus on teaching and learning, which uses the responses of more than 100,000 current students at participating universities worldwide in a global student survey exclusive to U-Multirank.
+This track offers additional resources, like U-Multirank’s ‘Study in…’ pages – highlighting study destinations for students, as well as the detailed profiles of all 2,202 universities.

-The ‘compare’ channel allows users to compare higher education institutions of similar profiles or make comparisons with specific named institution(s).
+The ‘University rankings’ channel allows users to compare higher education institutions of similar profiles or make comparisons with specific named institution(s).
+Users create their own university rankings, or explore six ‘readymade’ rankings, pre-made by our higher education research experts.

-The ‘at a glance’ feature lets users explore the entire performance profile of a selected university in detail at both the institutional level and as separate faculties.
+The 'Explore all universities' section lets users explore the entire performance profile of a selected university in detail at both the institutional level and as separate faculties.

 In addition, the U-Multirank consortium has created 'readymade rankings', on the institutional level and on the subject level.
 These are examples of how a user can compare institutions with similar profiles on a pre-selected group of measures.

-U-Multirank exists solely for its users and that is reflected in the way the findings are made available.
-Once they have been gathered and verified, U-Multirank’s data are published on its unique interactive online tool, which offers various entry points for different users, depending on what they want to do.
+U-Multirank exists solely for its users.
+This is reflected in the way the findings are made available.
+Once they have been gathered and verified, U-Multirank’s data are published on its web tool, which offers various entry points for different users, depending on what they want to do.

-Generally users can start by selecting the sorts of universities or programmes they are interested in and would like to compare.
-Then users can say which measures of university performance are important to them.
-In this way U-Multirank offers almost unlimited possibilities for different users to develop personalised rankings that suit their different interests.
+Generally, users can start by selecting the sorts of universities or programmes in which they are interested in and would like to compare.
+Following that, users can state which measures of university performance are important to them.
+In this way, U-Multirank offers almost unlimited possibilities for different users to develop personalised rankings that suit their different interests and needs.

-Additionally, U-Multirank provides a mobile version and app, offering students and all users alike, university comparisons, their way, with the touch of a finger.
+Additionally, U-Multirank provides a mobile version, offering students and all users alike, university comparisons, their way, with the touch of a finger.
 This light version makes user-driven comparisons even easier for users on the go by focusing on key U-Multirank elements.

 The data that universities provide about themselves needs to be carefully verified and this is one of U-Multirank’s most significant annual undertakings.
 It includes several steps and procedures: data is subjected to multiple statistical tests for consistency and plausibility; ‘outlier’ and other surprising results are carefully checked.
 The process includes both ‘manual’ and automated checks and a continual process of direct communications with universities.